HelenLiu0609/HelenLiu0609/README.md

 --
 ■	__Computational Modelling__
 1. Computational Mechanisms of Value Representation in Risky Decision from Experience
-2. Decomposing the Decreasing impatience Effect in Delay Discounting
+2. Compuational Mechanisms of Time-time Delay Discounting

 ■	__Experiments__
 1. Time Bank Policy in China